They poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Julia experiences her first encounter with the creatures in her apartment - seeing shadowy figures and experiencing supernatural phenomena.
 She actively chooses to investigate rather than dismiss it as hallucination., moving from reaction to action.

 The Collapse moment at 66 minutes (73% through) represents the emotional nadir.
 Here, Terry is killed by the creatures, dragged into their dimension.
 Julia witnesses it and realizes she is truly alone - all the other marked children are dead.
 Her support system has collapsed.
-The whiff of death is literal., illustrates the protagonist at their lowest point.
+The whiff of death is literal., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 78% of the runtime.
 Julia realizes the creatures fear light and human connection.
 She must confront them directly rather than hide.
 She synthesizes her psychological training with the supernatural reality to make her final stand., demonstrating the transformation achieved throughout the journey.